Step Two: Setup Your Unit Test File

 Given, When, Then Formatting Structure

-You have the option to structure your tests with the Given, When, Then format.
-This format helps to keep your code organized and reduce errors.
-This structure is an optional comment to be added in your test code.
+You can structure your tests using the Given, When, Then format.
+This format keeps your code organized and helps reduce errors.
+You can add this structure as an optional comment in your test code.

 • Given – This section contains variable definitions, script type definitions, and implementations of your mocked stubbed objects.
 It provides background information of your script to setup test cases.
 You can specify different scenarios to manipulate the output of a test case.